 The following are general rules and regulations, which are designed to promote the educational, social, and cultural well-being of students attending the College.
 There may be times when disciplinary action is necessary in response to behavior not specifically addressed in the Student Handbook.
-In such cases, the response will be determined by Academic Affairs or CEEL in keeping with the spirit of the College's policies and values.
+In such cases, the response will be determined by Academic Affairs or the Office of Student Experience in keeping with the spirit of the College's policies and values.
 The nature of some actions and certain violations of college rules and regulations by a student may subject him or her to automatic suspension from the College.
-The Vice-President of Academic Affairs or the Dean of Students may impose automatic suspension and/or other sanctions to any student suspected of the following:
+The Vice-President of Academic Affairs or the Dean of Student Experience may impose automatic suspension and/or other sanctions to any student suspected of the following: